sharils/ncut-book-store/story/features/student-order.markdown

 - See the detail of the order

+A clerk can:

+- Send this order to the producer.

 ### ordered ###

 A student can:

 - See the detail of the order

+A clerk can:

+- Change this order to shipping.

 ### shipping ###

 A student can:

 - See the detail of the order
+- Change this order to arrived.

 ### arrived ###